 For most of us though, it has served to remind us of the importance of family, the value of community and reaffirmed that we are stronger together than we are divided.

-Locally, Labour councillors and MPs in West Cheshire have been on the frontline in their communities, setting up or volunteering in foodbanks, helping with re-opening high streets, supporting businesses with rapid access to support grants and being the person that local people can turn to when they need help.
+Locally, Labour councillors and MPs in West Cheshire were on frontline in their communities during the pandemic, setting up or volunteering in foodbanks, helping with re-opening high streets, supporting businesses with rapid access to support grants and being the person that local people can turn to when they need help.
+This work continues.

-Whatever you think about the Government’s handling of this pandemic, locally our Labour team has remained focused on keeping Cheshire West safe – leading a Council that has built bridges between public organisations, and created an ever-deeper partnership with voluntary, faith and community groups so that funding and resources have been available when and where they have been needed most.
+Whatever you think about the Government’s handling of the pandemic, or the current economic situation, locally your Labour team has remained focused on keeping Cheshire West safe – leading a Council that has built bridges between public organisations, and created an ever-deeper partnership with voluntary, faith and community groups so that funding and resources have been available when and where they have been needed most.

-Labour is the only political party in Cheshire West and Chester with a costed and credible plan for our social and economic recovery from Covid-19.
+Labour is the only political party in Cheshire West and Chester with a costed and credible plan for our social and economic recovery from the disastrous decisions of twelve years of Conservative governments in Westminster.

 It is in this context that locally Labour continues to be responsible and innovative in our plans to build stronger communities.
 We will continue to balance the Council’s books, whilst delivering a positive vision of HOPE for the future in our Borough.